votingworks/arlo-cvr-encryption/README.md

   - Code is all MIT licensed
   - Core libraries in C
   - Alternative implementations in Java (server-side) and JavaScript (for embedding in a hypothetical voting machine)

+## Amazon AWS (S3, EC2, IAM) details

+This part of the implementation is currently in need of some generalization and cleanup.
+But how it works right now.

+There are two YAML configurations for Ray in the `cloud` directory.
+One of them `aws-config.yaml` works and is tested regular.
+The other, `azure-config.yaml` is more of a work in progress and should not be assumed to be ready to go.

+A third file, `iam-policy-summary.txt` is something of an outline of how we had to specify the AWS security policies (IAM) in order to ensure that our EC2 virtual machines can speak to our S3 buckets.
+These almost certainly are far less than optimal.
+When in doubt, when making a new S3 bucket, you'll be dorking with the IAM policies until you can get everything mounted correctly with `s3fs`.

+Within `aws-config.yaml`:
+- The current specified `max_workers` and `initial_workers` are the biggest we could run without triggering a weird crashy behavior in Ray.
+They're working on it.
+Other Ray loads use far more nodes than arlo-e2e, so it's something about the way we stress the cluster that's different.

+- The "worker" nodes we're currently using are `c5a.16xlarge` (beefy 64 vCPU AMD machines), with `c5.16xlarge` (similarly beefy Intel machines as an alternate), with a `m5a.xlarge` (four vCPUs but lots more memory) that we use for our "head" node.

+- The Ray autoscaler does all the work of creating and destroying our nodes on EC2.
+  It starts from an Ubuntu 20.04 VM, pre-installed with dependencies that we need (you'll see the various `ami-` strings in there).
+Once it launches each VM, it then executes the various `setup_commands`.
+Mostly these just install more things, but they also set up `s3fs`, which mounts the S3 storage bucket we want onto `/mnt/arlo-data`.

+- If you want to try to make your own Ubuntu virtual machine, you may find the script in `ubuntu-setup.sh` to be helpful.
+This probably could/should be done just as well with Docker, but we get where we need to be without it, for now.

+- Right now, everything is kinda arbitrarily set up to work in Amazon's `us-east-2` datacenter.
+There's no reason you couldn't run this elsewhere.
+Just make sure the S3 storage and EC2 compute nodes are in the same data center to avoid crazy data charges.